 Addiction is a chronic disease, and it can impact anyone in Maryland.

 There are many types of addiction.
-Some more common types include:
+Common types include:

 - substance use disorder

 These diseases affect the brain.
 Individuals struggling with substance use may need medication and counseling to help them manage triggers and cravings.

 Viewing addiction as a disease and not a moral failing is the first step in breaking down stigmas that prevent individuals from getting the help and support they need to recover.

 Like other chronic diseases, such as diabetes, treatment plans can be life-saving if followed.

 Types Of Treatment